LiorPytowski/SIMinspector/README.md

 ## To do
-_ Create an update site so that user can install and update automatically the macros.

 _Improve the input dialogs.

 _Provide sample images to run the scripts.

+_ Create an update site so that user can install and update automatically the macros (?)

 ## FAQ